- Bill Digest

 The definitions of G.S.
 18C‑901 apply to this Article.

-(a) Tax. – A privilege tax at the rate of fourteen percent (14%) is imposed on an interactive sports wagering operator for the privilege of doing business in this State.
-The tax is imposed on the value of the privilege conferred upon the interactive sports wagering operator by the State by the granting of a license under Article 9 of Chapter 18C of the General Statutes.
+(a) Tax. – A tax at the rate of eighteen percent (18%) is imposed on each interactive sports wagering operator for the privilege of being licensed under Article 9 of Chapter 18C of the General Statutes.
+The tax applies to the gross wagering revenue of the interactive sports wagering operator.

-(c) Carryforward. – If the amount of gross wagering revenue as adjusted by subsection (b) of this section is a negative number for any month, the interactive sports wagering operator may carry forward the negative amount to the return filed for the subsequent month.
+(b) Carryforward. – If the amount of gross wagering revenue is a negative number for any month, the interactive sports wagering operator may carry forward the negative amount to the return filed for the subsequent month.
 No amount shall be carried forward more than 12 months after the month in which the amount carried forward was originally due.

 § 105‑113.127.
 Bond or irrevocable letter of credit.